Hello! I'm Kate.

 • 1 cup liquid chicken stock

-• 3 spring/green onions, thinly sliced
+• 3 spring/green onions

-• 1 long red chilli, thinly sliced
+• 1 long red chilli

-• 1 tablespoon ground toasted rice (Optional – See Notes)
+• 1 tablespoon ground toasted rice (optional – see notes)

 DRESSING